diamondburned/gomblog/articles/conc-rangefunc/index.md

 ![CPU pprof output](./cpuprofile.svg)

-It was channels all along\!
+It was channels all along!
 Why do we need channels, anyway?

 ## Iterators and Concurrency